 However, it should also go without saying that all love is not the same.
 Jesus taught that before all else, we’re to love God with our whole being, and after that, our neighbour as ourselves.
 He then illustrated what it means to love our neighbour – even one who’s a stranger and a potential enemy – via the parable of the Good Samaritan.

 But nowhere did our Lord suggest that all relationships are to be marked by a one-size-fits-all level of intimacy.
-From among all His followers, He chose the twelve disciples to be His closest companions.
-And from within the twelve, He chose Peter, James and John to be His intimate inner circle during His three-year ministry.
-Furthermore, He evidently enjoyed a special, tender friendship with Lazarus and his sisters, Mary and Martha.
+From among all his followers, he chose the twelve disciples to be his closest companions.
+And from within the twelve, he chose Peter, James and John to be his intimate inner circle during his three-year ministry.
+Furthermore, he evidently enjoyed a special, tender friendship with Lazarus and his sisters, Mary and Martha.
 And years later, the Apostle Paul instructed the churches in Galatia to do good to everyone, but especially to their fellow Christians.

 Clearly there are different kinds of love, each with its appropriate forms of expression.
 We don’t love the people down the street the same way that we love our spouse and kids, nor are we expected to.
 It may be helpful to think of love as a series of concentric rings, with God at the centre, followed by our most intimate relations, our family and friends, our fellow believers, and then our more casual acquaintances, as well as strangers with whom we interact.

 From this perspective, love is certainly not love.
 It’s far too multifaceted for such a facile description.
 And at the risk of belabouring the obvious, most forms of love do not entail sexual intimacy.
 In fact, inappropriate sexual behaviour is not love at all, but selfishness.
 It neither seeks the approval of God nor the good of another, but rather the gratification of its own desires.

 Love is divine